-The elite women of the south wore fabrics in silk, velvet for colder weather, fine lawn, and muslin.
+The elite women of the south wore fabrics in silk, velvet for colder weather; fine lawn, linen, and muslin in warm weather.

 White was a popular color in warm weather for women with status.
 Black, worn for mourning, was often worn due to the high death rate, and during the war as women lost loved ones who perished in battle.